ShizeMation/Homestay/README.md

     ```
 7. Run the server:
     ```
-    py manage.py runserver
+    py start.py
     ```
 8. If it runs successfully, a URL will be given to you for accessing the web interface.
-CTRL+C will stop the process.

 #### Note: you must activate the environment (step 4) before running the project or working on the project!